 It is not important to talk about stories and how you are going to change the world in your business presentation.
 You should always stay on topic and your presentation should vary for each of the investors depending on their interest and previous portfolio.

 Always know about your investors before you are going for your presentation.
 Try to study about their previous investments to understand their interests and likings.
 Though the portfolio will not give you a complete picture, it is still better than not getting any information at all.
 If you have friends who pitched to the same investors before then talk to them and ask for advice.

 Every investor is different and everyone has a style of approving or rejecting companies that ask for funding.
 Information is the only tool that can take you ahead of your competition.
 You are not the only one who is pitching to investors on any given date.
 Therefore, do not take anything for granted and you will definitely end up with an investment.

 6. Show a Plan

 Now, you have to have a proper plan on where you want to see an investor.
 Always have a vision for your company.
 This is important even if you do not want to get an investment.
 A vision will take you towards success.
-Tell your investors about your goals and plans for future.
-Make those goals actionable and tell your investors how the money will be spent for the business.
+Tell your investors about your goals and plans for the future.
+Make those goals actionable and tell your investors how the money will be spent on the business.
 This will give the investors enough confidence that they are not taking a big risk with you.

-If you can take care of these steps when you are sourcing fund for your venture, the possibly is more to get funding from investors.
+If you can take care of these steps when you are sourcing funds for your venture, the possibility is more to get funding from investors.
 Remember that the investors are always looking for good opportunities so if you can show them the potential, it is more likely that they will go with you.
 Also, sometimes investors do not invest in ventures even if they see potential with the company because of the owners.
 Therefore, it is important to have a positive approach whenever you are meeting a potential opportunity.
 Do not approach an investor thinking that you are dealing with one investor and one opportunity only.
 Words get spread and you are actually competing in the whole industry.